Canopy - Carpet Mod for Bedrock

 Hopper Counters

 Hopper Counters are a great way to count items and test farm rates.
 There are 16 channels, each named after a Minecraft wool color (red, cyan, light_blue, etc.).
 To get set up with a hopper counter, just place a hopper that faces into a wool block.
 When you place down your first hopper counter, a timer which is used to calculate item rates starts.
-Note: A hopper counter will only be created when you place it down, not when the two blocks are connected other ways (pistons, structure blocks, cloning, etc.).
+Note: A hopper counter will only be created when you place it down, not when the two blocks are connected in other ways (pistons, structure blocks, cloning, etc.).
 This can easily be accounted for by just breaking and replacing the wool or hopper after cloning or, as in the case with a piston, moving a hopper above the hopper connected to the wool block.

 Usage: ./counter